-Improving Power-Efficiency on a Heterogeneous Multicore: Previous work [18], on activity migration for power efficiency, considered migration at a very coarse scale (at context switch).
-The data in Section 5 suggest that fine grain activity migration with low performance overhead is feasible, thus, power-efficiency may improved with one or more hardware triggered migrations between a context switch.
+Improving Power-Efficiency on a Heterogeneous Multicore: Previous work [17], on activity migration for power efficiency, considered migration at a very coarse scale (during context switch) and thus may have missed opportunities to improve power-efficiency between context switches.
+The data in Section 5 suggest that fine grain activity migration with low performance overhead is feasible.
+Therefore, future work should consider the potential of a strategy as outlined by these findings.

-Reducing the Temperature on a Homogeneous Multicore: Let us assume that as long as there is no temperature problem a thread is keep executing on the same core at peak frequency.
-Furthermore, when a temperature reaches a trigger-threshold we need to engage a dynamic thermal management (DTM) technique to reduce temperature.
-However, if the DTM technique fails to decrease temperature and the temperature emergencythreshold is reached then the processor is put in a halt state until the temperature drops below the trigger-threshold.
+Reducing the Temperature on a Homogeneous Multicore: If we assume that as long as there is no temperature problem a thread is keep executing on the same core at peak frequency.
+However, when a temperature reaches a trigger-threshold we need to engage a dynamic thermal management (DTM) technique to reduce temperature.
+If the DTM technique fails to decrease temperature and the temperature emergency-threshold is reached then the processor is put in a halt state until the temperature drops below the trigger-threshold.

 If we assume that the only DTM technique employed, in addition to halt, is activity-migration.
-Then the results from the previous section suggest that during the time the processor is not halted, the overhead of migration is usually small and thus activity-migration can be useful to address the temperature problem with minimal impact on performance.
+Then the results from the previous section suggest that for the time the processor is not halted, the overhead of migration is usually small and thus activity-migration is a performance efficient DTM technique to consider to address the temperature problem.

 The results also show that average migration periods can be useful to decide whether or not to switch from activity-migration to a different DTM technique.
-Specifically, the data suggest that for average performance loss of less than 1% migration should occur on the average every 160K cycles or more.
+Specifically, the data suggest that for average performance loss of less than 1% migration should occur every 160K cycles or more.